sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 #### frontend: 90th_percentile_successful_sentinel_duration_by_query_1h30m

-<p class="subtitle">90th percentile sentinel search duration by query over 1h30m</p>
+<p class="subtitle">90th percentile successful sentinel search duration by query over 1h30m</p>

-- The 90th percentile search duration for sentinel queries, broken down by query.
+90th percentile search duration for successful sentinel queries, broken down by query.
 Useful for debugging whether a slowdown is limited to a specific type of query.

 This panel has no related alerts.